hmchen47/DataScience/Notes/p01-Bayesian.md

     \[ NNT = \frac{1}{p_1 - p_0} < \frac{U_0 - U_1}{c_0 - c_1} \tag{27} \]

-+ Example 12 -- Nesural tube defects: Making personal decisions about preventative treatment
++ Example 12 -- Neural tube defects: Making personal decisions about preventative treatment
   + D. Ashby and A. Smith, [Evidence-based medicine as Bayesian decision-making](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.468.6719&rep=rep1&type=pdf), Statistics in Medicine, 2000
   + illustrating the power (and the difficulties) of carrying out a formal decision analysis w/ utilities
   + task: a couple wishing to try and become pregnant but faced w/ the decision whether to take folic acid supplements to reduce the risk of a neural tube defect (NTD), such as spina bifida or anencephaly